 That’s the key, did you catch it?

 The things we most desire.

-Through a lot of hard work, and attention to detail, Sharon and I have determined what things will make us most happy, rated those things against our ability to attain them, and then strove for the items that would give us the largest gain in happiness4.
+Through a lot of hard work, and attention to detail, The Wife and I have determined what things will make us most happy, rated those things against our ability to attain them, and then strove for the items that would give us the largest gain in happiness4.
 Money is not even on the list.
 Money is a means to aquire the things we want.
 If we can find a different means, we no longer require the money.

 If I want food in my belly; I can buy it, or grow it.